 Finding Prior Art in Unconventional Places: How we found Prior Art in a Museum?

 We find prior art in a lot of unconventional places.
-Sitcoms, Pop culture magazines, FCC ID databases, Internet archives – Well, almost every place where you would least think of finding a prior art.
+Sitcoms, Pop culture magazines, FCC ID databases, Internet archives – Well, almost every place where you would least think of finding prior art.
 Having have found the impossible from places unimaginable, we were a bit awed when we found prior art in a Museum.
-An online museum, but a museum nonetheless.
+Albeit an online museum, but a museum nonetheless.

 Let me narrate what exactly happened.

 It was a hot summer day, the sun at its peak, and having just arrived at the office when the clock struck twelve, I couldn’t wait to get to my chair.
 The transit took its toll on me and I was weary from the heat.
 Ten more steps before I could relax on my ergonomic – and what appeared to be highly comfortable – chair adjusted to the height that makes sitting long hours a breeze.
 Man, I loved my chair!